-Step into the festive spirit with this charming green and white Christmas foyer tree, beautifully adorned with varying shades of green, aqua, and white ornaments.
+Step into the festive spirit with this charming green and white Christmas foyer tree, beautifully adorned with a variety of shades of green, aqua, and white ornaments.
 Delicate ribbons, playful birds, and cheerful berries add the perfect finishing touches to create a whimsical holiday centerpiece.

 Shades of Green

 I am always inspired by evergreens for Christmas decorating.
-There is something peaceful yet invigorating about fragrant fresh-cut branches brought indoors during winter.
+There is something peaceful yet invigorating about fragrant, fresh-cut branches brought indoors during winter.
 It is also interesting to depart from traditional red and green and pair shades of green and white together.
-But if you miss all the red, place a few red berry branches throughout your decor to give you a hint of traditional Christmas red.
+However, if you miss the red, consider incorporating a few red berry branches into your decor to add a hint of traditional Christmas red.

 How to Easily Transition to a New Look

 It is easy to transition to a new look on a Christmas tree.
 I do it all the time!
 The secret is to have a base color that you use every year.
 In my case, it is white.
-Then, I added a new color to the base color to change the look of the tree.
+Then, I added a new color to the base color to alter the tree’s appearance.
 For example, a couple of years ago, this tree was red and white.
 To transition to the new look, I removed only the red ornaments and stems and used all the white Christmas ornaments.
 Then I added the new color Christmas ornaments and ribbon.
 The tree was transformed!

 How Much Color Will Transition a Tree

 You might think it takes a lot of ornaments to transition a tree to a new color, but it does not.
 It only takes a few ornaments in a new color to change your tree’s look.
 This tree is 9 feet tall and is fully decorated all around.
-I used about 40 green ornaments for the whole tree, whereas a smaller tree sitting against a wall would use fewer ornaments in the accent color.
+I used approximately 40 green ornaments for the entire tree, whereas a smaller tree placed against a wall would use fewer ornaments in the accent color.
 If I had used 100 green ornaments on this tree, green would be my base color, not white.

 Star Topper